asher-xxix/Rokka/README.md

 Notice the `lGLEW` at the very end.
 And we now place our executables in the bin/directory.

+I have yet to make a reliable way to build this on OS X.

 A side note, Vec4 was made because it is useful for colors.
 Also, I am aware "Rokka" is a misreading of 六花, but hey, it's the name now.